Swept Away (2002 film)

 Swept Away is a 2002 adventure romantic comedy film written and directed by Guy Ritchie; it is a remake of Lina Wertmüller's 1974 Italian film of the same name.
-The film stars Ritchie's then-wife Madonna and Adriano Giannini (the son of Giancarlo Giannini, the original film's lead) with a supporting cast featuring Bruce Greenwood, Jeanne Tripplehorn and Elizabeth Banks.
+The film stars Ritchie's then-wife Madonna and Adriano Giannini (the son of Giancarlo Giannini, the original film's lead) with a supporting cast featuring Bruce Greenwood, Jeanne Tripplehorn, and Elizabeth Banks.

 The film was produced by Matthew Vaughn and released theatrically by Screen Gems.
-The film received negative reviews from critics, who criticized Madonna's performance and described it as inferior to the original.
+The film received overwhelmingly negative reviews from critics, who criticized Madonna's performance and Ritchie's direction.
+It was also a commercial failure, grossing $1 million on a $10 million budget.
+Additionally, the film is considered by critics to be inferior to the original, and has since been regarded as one of the worst films ever made.

 Plot

-Amber Leighton, a wealthy, spoiled socialite wife of a millionaire Tony Leighton, joins two other couples on a private cruise from Italy to Greece.
+Amber Leighton, a wealthy, spoiled socialite wife of a millionaire Tony Leighton, joins two other couples on a private cruise from Greece to Italy.
 Amber develops an instant and intense dislike for Giuseppe, a deckhand, and insults him mercilessly throughout the trip.
 During the trip, she insists on being taken out on a dinghy for a lark, overruling Giuseppe's warnings about an oncoming storm.

 During their dinghy trip, Amber berates Giuseppe incessantly, which only intensifies once they run out of gas.
 Through a series of mishaps, Amber damages the dinghy and they end up washing ashore on a deserted island.

 On the island, Giuseppe gains the upper hand in their interactions due to his survival skills.
 As the roles reverse, Giuseppe becomes more dominant in his treatment of Amber, while she concurrently becomes more submissive and cowering.
 Their relationship evolves into intimacy.

 Amber realises that she has become very happy on the island with Giuseppe and when she notices a boat anchored in the bay, she hides to avoid their being rescued.

 Eventually, the two are rescued and return to their normal lives.
 Giuseppe attempts to reach out to Amber, to rekindle their relationship, but his messages receive no reply.
 Giuseppe believes that Amber has rejected him, and is despondent.
 However, it is revealed at the end that his letters have been intercepted by Amber's millionaire husband Tony, who ensures that Amber never sees them or Giuseppe again.